- Majors & Minors

 Nabil Boudraa is Associate Professor of French and Francophone Studies at Oregon State University.
 Nabil's teaching and research interest include French and Francophone literature and film.
-His forthcomng co-authored book with Focus Publishing is entitled Francophone Cultures Through Film.
+He recently co-authored Francophone Cultures Through Film (2013) through Focus Publishing.
+This book offers close analysis of several films from various Francophone countries.
 He has also published articles in French and in English on Albert Camus, Berber oral poetries, William Faulkner and Maghrebian literature.

 Affiliate faculty in Film Studies also include the following: